 - Common symptoms of are amenorrhoea, oligomenorrhoea, anovulatory cycles and galactorrhoea.

 - They may also have infertility, hirsutism and reduced libido.

 - The hormonal effects of raised prolactin levels are subtle and develop slowly.

-- Endocrine symptoms are reduced libido, reduced beard growth and erectile dysfunction.
+- Endocrine symptoms are reduced libido and erectile dysfunction, reduced beard growth, gynaecomastia and galactorrhoea and azoospermia.

 - Growth failure and delayed puberty are possible presentations in children.

 - (NB: 60% of normal adolescent boys develop pubertal gynaecomastia).